 UCF encourages rather than requires our campus community to wear face coverings indoors and to follow CDC guidelines on our campuses and everywhere you go.

 Any student who has tested positive for COVID-19, may have been exposed to COVID-19, or has medical questions related to COVID-19 must contact Student Health Services using the COVID-19 hotline at 407-823-2509.
 If you are experiencing any COVID-19 related symptoms and need emergency care, call 911.
 If a student is experiencing additional challenges or needs support, contact Student Care Services at 407-823-5607 or email@example.com.

 In the event that you or someone you have had close contact with tests positive for COVID-19, you may hear from UCF Housing or Student Health Services about the need to take one of these measures:

 Residents may be asked to quarantine in their building for several reasons, including if they have tested negative for COVID-19 but have a roommate who has tested positive.
-This means that while wearing a face covering and practicing physical distancing, they are allowed to leave their individual room to pick up food from the lobby or do laundry within their building, for example.
+This means they are strongly encouraged to wear a face covering and practice physical distancing.
+They are allowed to leave their individual room to pick up food from the lobby or do laundry within their building, for example.
 But they must not leave the threshold of their building until cleared to leave by Student Health Services and Housing and Residence Life staff in writing (by email).

 It is extremely important that students have up-to-date phone information in their myUCF account, and that they answer their phone during this period for official updates.